-From 1 July 2019, you will be able to choose your CTP insurer in South Australia when you register your car.
+You are now able to choose your CTP insurer in South Australia when you register your car.

 QBE is a licensed CTP provider in South Australia and also has a strong track record of providing CTP insurance in NSW and Queensland.

 In total our CTP experience extends to insuring more than 2 million vehicles, so you can be confident we’ll look after you.